amytzsch/Read-me-/ABOUTME.md

 # Read-me-
 # Hi, I’m Amy 👋🏼
-I'm part of girls who code + society of hispanic professional engineers💟
+I'm glad to be part of  Girls Who Code + Society of Hispanic professional engineers💟

 I’m an IT / Computer Information Systems international student in Orlando, FL who loves:
 - 🧠 Tech & problem-solving